-As an ISO-certified program, the Compliance Monitoring Program aims to reinforce athlete and public confidence in the standard of anti-doping organizations’ work worldwide.
-The program, which is already underway, will eventually include information gathering from the Code Compliance Questionnaire, Audits and other sources of information, including: the Anti-Doping Administration and Management System (ADAMS), the Agency’s Results Management database, investigations; and any intelligence collected or received to monitor Code Signatory compliance.
+As an ISO-certified program, the Compliance Monitoring Program aims to reinforce athlete and public confidence in the standard of Anti-Doping Organizations’ (ADOs) work worldwide.
+The enhanced program, which was launched in early 2017, will eventually include information gathering from the Code Compliance Questionnaire, Audits and other sources of information, including: the Anti-Doping Administration and Management System (ADAMS), the Agency’s Results Management database, investigations; and any intelligence collected or received to monitor Code Signatory compliance.

-The enhanced Compliance Monitoring Program will underpin WADA’s new graded sanctioning framework, which, once enacted, will equip the anti-doping system with the ability to levy meaningful, predictable and proportionate sanctions in cases of non-compliance by anti-doping organizations (ADOs) with the World Anti-Doping Code (Code).
+The enhanced Compliance Monitoring Program underpins the development of the new International Standard for Code Compliance by Signatories (ISCCS) which, once enacted, will equip the anti-doping system with the ability to levy meaningful, predictable and proportionate sanctions in cases of non-compliance by ADOs.

 The current consequences for Code non-compliance can be found in the Compliance Q&A.

-WADA’s ISO9001:2015 certified World Anti-Doping Code Compliance Monitoring Program is the most thorough global compliance initiative undertaken since the Agency was established in 1999, and will provide Signatories with procedures that are centralized, objective, pre-determined and transparent.
-The focal point of the process will be based on corrective actions and constant dialogue between WADA and Signatories, so that, ultimately, athletes from every sport and every country are subject to robust anti-doping programs.
+WADA’s ISO9001:2015 certified World Anti-Doping Code Compliance Monitoring Program is the most thorough global compliance initiative undertaken since the Agency was established in 1999, and provides Signatories with procedures that are centralized, objective, pre-determined and transparent.
+The focal point of the process is based on corrective actions and constant dialogue between WADA and Signatories, so that, ultimately, athletes from every sport and every country are subject to robust anti-doping programs.